 George Brough, the son of William E. Brough, raced his father’s motorcycles, then went on to make his own, eventually dubbing them Brough-Superiors.
-George Brough’s personal SS80 became the first flat-head production motorcycle to hit 100 mph while lapping at the banked, concrete-paved British speedway named Brooklands.
+George Brough’s personal SS80 became the first flat-head production motorcycle to hit 100 mph while lapping at the unique, banked, concrete-paved British speedway named Brooklands.

-“Every S.S.100 Pendine model is guaranteed to have been timed to exceed 110 m.p.h. before delivery to the customer,” is from the 1927 sales catalog.
-Elegance, performance and limited production are what have made Brough (pronounced like “bruff”) motorcycles world renowned as the best out of England and Europe before World War II; most would say they were the best in the world at the time.
+“Every S.S.100 Pendine model is guaranteed to have been timed to exceed 110 m.p.h. before delivery to the customer,” is from the 1927 Brough sales catalog.
+Elegance, performance and limited production are what have made Brough (pronounced “bruff”) motorcycles world renowned as the best out of England and Europe before World War II; most would say they were the best in the world at the time.

 In 1927 the thirst for speed was strong in England.
 George Brough was thirstier than most.
 Pendine Sands, a seven mile long, firm, flat expanse of beach on the south coast of Wales, some 220 miles west of London, was the place for land speed record runs.
-Excepting Glen Cutiss’s run on a motorcycle powered by a V8 aircraft engine, George Brough’s 1928 recorded speed of 130.6 mph on an SS100 was the fastest speed in the world for a solo motorcycle.
+Excepting Glen Cutiss’s run on a one off motorcycle powered by a V8 aircraft engine, George Brough’s 1928 recorded speed of 130.6 mph on an SS100 was the fastest speed in the world for a solo motorcycle.
 Some report he blew the engine on the return run so there was no official record.
 Clearly the SS100 was a very fast machine in its day, and Brough capitalized on performance feats and striking appearance to promote his machines.

 Each Pendine model was a SS100 fitted with what we would call today “a factory race kit.”
 A specially tuned high compression engine is installed and the magneto is driven by bevel gear.
 Carburetion was handled by a dual remote float carburetor.
 The sleek exhaust pipes are high level, baffles at the tips.
 Other modifications are lower handlebars, rear set footrests and typically no kick-starter.
 Brough manufactured few components in-house but rather sourced the best engines, transmissions, hubs, at one point even adapted the Harley-Davidson fork design.
 This SS100 is fitted with the J.A.P.
 KTOR twin-cam 998 cc 50° v-twin made by J.A.
 Prestwich of London and uses a Sturmey-Archer three speed gearbox.